 Places to Visit Near Mulkarkha Lake

 Aritar Lake: Aritar Lake also known as Lampokhari Lake is a breathtakingly beautiful, boot-shaped Lake at Aritar in the Eastern region of Sikkim, nestled at an elevation of 4600 ft (1,400 m).
 Lampokari Lake, with its emerald hue, is a visual treat for the eyes.
 It is also one of Sikkim’s oldest natural freshwater lakes.
-However, for the convenience of tourists, some amenities have been added, such as the construction of bathing areas, pathways around the lakes, and so on.
+However, authorities have added some amenities for the convenience of tourists, such as constructing bathing areas, pathways around the lakes, and so on.
 Aritar Lake is just around 7 Kms away from Mulkarkha Lake.

 Saramsa Garden: It is nestled between the hills of Pakyong and Gangtok.
 It is 14 kilometres away from the main city by car.
 The Garden covers an area of 6 acres.
 Saramsa Garden is a popular tourist destination near Gangtok.
-The area is home to a wide range of faunas that have been cultivated since the reign of the Colonials.
+Since the reign of the Colonials, people have cultivated a wide range of fauna in the area.
 To get there, take an hour’s drive from the main city.
 In the city, there are numerous car rental options.
 They charge a reasonable fee for transfers and sightseeing tours throughout the state.
 The Garden is just around two and half hour of drive from Mulkarkha lake.

 MG Marg, Gangtok: In terms of urbanisation, Gangtok, the capital of the state of Sikkim, is not far behind the rest of the country.
 The Mahatma Gandhi Marg (MG Marg) in Gangtok is a popular tourist destination.
 It is a shopper’s paradise because everything is available on the market.
-The market’s name is derived from the Mahatma Gandhi statue that stands in the market place.
-It is a half-kilometer-long market that is always crowded because it is a popular shopping destination for both tourists and locals.
+The market place derives its name from the Mahatma Gandhi statue that stands there.
+Both tourists and locals always crowd the half-kilometer-long market because it is a popular shopping destination.
 With decorations and cheap, fancy items, the presence of a China Bazaar adds to the market’s charm.
 There is something for everyone, which adds to the thrill, beauty, and charm of the place.